Fanny Price: Young adult

 Colleen Sheehan offers a partial defence for the readers and scholars who dislike Fanny.
 She maintains that Austen deliberately makes the character of Fanny difficult to empathise with and that one has to work at liking her.
 Austen refuses to give the reader simplistic stereotypes that will allow of easy moral judgement.
 Beneath all the liveliness and wit of the charismatic Crawfords there is an intense spiritual and moral battle being waged against Fanny and Edmund.
 Austen encourages her readers to think for themselves, to exercise their own moral judgement in a complex world.

 Once the governess, Miss Lee, has left, Fanny continues to find in Edmund a considerate companion who tries to protect her from discrimination within the family.
 In time she becomes romantically and jealously attracted to him, though in secret.
 Throughout the novel, Fanny is portrayed in the uncompromising position of loving without invitation and without hope.

-As an eighteen year-old adult, Fanny is considered pretty, with a good figure and countenance.
-But she tires quickly from any exercise, is still shy, and reluctant to give her own opinions or to assert herself.
-Deeply sensitive, however, she loves nature, poetry and biography, especially Shakespeare, Crabbe and Cowper.
-As well as later quoting from William Cowper’s Tirocinium, she also loves his extended poem, The Task.
-Beginning to use her shyness creatively, she becomes a skilled observer, listener and reflector.
-These skills prove to be useful in future decision-making, in winning people's confidence, and eventually, in being a help and strength to others.
+As an eighteen year-old, Fanny is considered pretty but tires quickly, is shy, and is reluctant to give her own opinions or to assert herself.
+She enjoys nature, poetry and biography, especially Shakespeare, Crabbe and Cowper.
+Quoting later from William Cowper’s Tirocinium, she also loves his extended poem, The Task.
+Over time, she becomes a skilled observer, listener and reflector.
+These skills prove to be useful in decision-making, winning people's confidence, and eventually, acting in support of others.